-- Articulate that a solid base in liberal education provides the cornerstone for the practice and education of nurses, with emphasis on critical thinking, creativity, aesthetic appreciation, lifelong learning, and healthy living. - Provide safe, competent care to diverse clients, including individuals, families, communities, and populations. - Demonstrate knowledge and skills in leadership, quality improvement, and patient safety necessary to provide high quality healthcare. - Analyze current evidence for translation into cost-effective professional nursing practice. - Demonstrate knowledge and skills in information management and patient care technology - critical in the delivery of quality patient care. - Utilize and develop healthcare policies, including those, financial and regulatory, which directly and indirectly influence the nature and functioning of the healthcare
+- Complete a solid base in liberal education which provides the cornerstone for the practice and education of nurses, with an emphasis on critical thinking, clinical reasoning, lifelong learning and healthy lifestyles. - Provide safe, competent care to diverse patients with complex needs including individuals, families, communities and populations. - Demonstrate leadership skills to promote/advance the nursing profession in theory, science, research, and practice.

-- system and thereby are important considerations in professional nursing. - Communicate and collaborate effectively among healthcare professionals to promote delivery of high quality and safe patient care. - Utilize appropriate resources for health promotion and disease prevention at the individual and population level necessary to improve individual and population health. - Demonstrate professionalism and the inherent values of responsibility, altruism, autonomy, human dignity, integrity, cultural humility, and social justice which are fundamental to the discipline of nursing.
+- Use current best practices/evidence to promote highquality care and improve health outcomes. - Use information management and application of patient care technology in the management and delivery of quality, accessible, and cost effective health care. - Collaborate with other disciplines to develop/evaluate health care policies, including financial and regulatory, which directly and indirectly impact equity and diversity in health care and the profession of nursing. - Communicate effectively with healthcare professionals and other disciplines to promote the delivery of high quality care to achieve optimal patient health outcomes. - Use appropriate resources for health promotion and disease prevention at the individual and population level as necessary to improve population health outcomes across the lifespan. - Demonstrate professionalism and role model the inherent values of accountability, social responsibility, autonomy, compassion, integrity, and cultural humility which are fundamental to the discipline of nursing.